When is India’s Independence Day?

 What day or days are given off for this holiday?

 If it falls on a working day, only that particular working day is given off.
 It is true that some offices in India have a 6-day work week, working some Saturdays of the month.
-Where I live in Kochi, the second Saturday of every month is given as an off day.
+Where I lived in Kochi (Kerala State), the second Saturday of every month is given as an off day.
 This may not be the case for every area in India, however.

 What happens if Independence Day falls on a day that is typically given as a weekend day (Saturday or Sunday)?